Dante-eraa/Book-Recommendation-System/README.md

 <h1 align="center">Hi 👋, I'm Hariharan</h1>
 <h3 align="center">Book Recommendation System using Cosine Similarity</h3>

 - 🌱 I’m currently learning **MERN Stack**

 - 👨‍💻 All of my projects are available at [https://hacktechno.ccbp.tech/](https://hacktechno.ccbp.tech/)

 - 📫 How to reach me **hariharansundarrajan123@gmail.com**
+📚 Book Recommendation System using Cosine Similarity

+📌 About the Project

+This is a Book Recommendation System that uses Cosine Similarity to suggest books based on user preferences.
+The system leverages NumPy and Pandas to compute similarity scores and provides recommendations through a Streamlit web interface.

+🚀 Features

+📚 Personalized Recommendations based on book similarity

+⚡ Fast & Efficient computation using NumPy and Pandas

+🔍 Content-Based Filtering using Cosine Similarity

+🌐 Interactive Web App built with Streamlit

+📊 Scikit-Learn for Model Processing

+💾 Pickle for Model Storage

+🛠 Tech Stack

+Python 🐍

+Streamlit 🌐

+NumPy 💢

+Pandas 🏡

+Scikit-Learn 🤖

+Pickle 💾

 <h3 align="left">Connect with me:</h3>
 <p align="left">